masejs/masejs/README.md

 ## Copyright and license

-Licensed under the MIT License, Copyright © 2024-present Opensource-Paper.
+Licensed under the MIT License, Copyright © 2024-present masejs.

-See [LICENSE](https://github.com/Opensource-Paper/PaperJS/blob/main/LICENSE) for more information.
+See [LICENSE](https://github.com/masejs/masejs/blob/main/LICENSE) for more information.